-Red-lored Amazon parrots are impressive and charming birds who are prized for their beauty and intelligence the world over.
+Red-lored Amazon parrots are impressive and charming birds that are prized for their beauty and intelligence the world over.
 One of the most popular pet parrots, they have comical personalities and most have an amazing talking ability, which adds to their appeal.
 And yet, this species is known for being rather naughty if not properly trained, so be prepared for some birdy discipline.

 Origin and History